ZhongTheKong/read_right_project/README.md

 -When running the app, sign in as a student.
 Make an account and enter the required information.
 -Log in with your new account.
 -Click Go Practice to go to the practice screen.
 Or, you can sign out from here.
--You can hit record to make a new attempt (Currently does not work for recording audio) -Hit stop to end the recording early
+-You can hit record to make a new attempt (Does not work on windows and requires "virtual microphone uses host audio input" enabled)
+-Hit stop to end the recording early
--You will be sent to the feedback screen which shows you your score -Hit Retry Word to go back
+-You will be sent to the feedback screen which shows you your score -If you get a low score, hit Retry Word to go back
--Click View Progress to go to the progress screen -Click Next(temp) to advance to the next word.
+-If you get a high score, hit Next Word to progress to next word in list -Click View Progress to go to the progress screen -Click Next(temp) to advance to the next word.
 Eventually you will finish the list and recieve a message.
 -Click Go to Word List to go back to the main screen.

-KNOWN ISSUES (Future Goals):
+KNOWN ISSUES and Future Goals:
--Get STT and Azure AI to work with Android Studio -Save attempts over multiple sessions
--Touch up UI
+-Get STT and Azure AI to work with Android Studio -Touch up UI
--Save progress in word list separately per student -Implement Teacher Dashboard with real data
--Export CSV/JSON with date ranges from Teacher Dashboard/Progress Screen -Fix bug that requires users to delete/overwrite account information if their json format is outdated
+-Save progress in word list separately per student -Implement Teacher Dashboard with real/json data -Export CSV/JSON with date ranges from Teacher Dashboard/Progress Screen -Fix bug that requires users to delete/overwrite account information if their json format is outdated